opentoonz/opentoonz_docs/source/painting_animation_levels.rst

 .. tip:: **To fill several frames with a single command:**

-    1. Select the Fill tool (), set the fill type to Normal and the mode to Areas, and activate the Frame Range option.
+    1. Select the Fill tool (|fill|), set the fill type to Normal and the mode to Areas, and activate the Frame Range option.

     2. Select the first frame of the range and click in the area you want to fill, for example the character’s face.